 Maryland's General Discharge Permit for Animal Feeding Operations (General Discharge Permit) (09AF, MDG01) has been upheld as a valid general permit by the Maryland courts.
 This removes uncertainty for AFOs that the GD Permit is legally sufficient.
 All AFOs that meet the requirements for needing coverage under the GD Permit should submit an NOI and the required plans, if they have not already done so.
 See Section XIII for more information on the history of the GD Permit.
 This GD Permit was renewed on December 1, 2014.

 All concentrated animal feeding operations (CAFOs) that are registered under the "General Discharge Permit for Animal Feeding Operations" are required to submit their CAFO/MAFO Annual Implementation Reports (AIR Form) by March 1st of every year covering the previous calendar year.

 For the last several years, the Maryland Department of Agriculture (MDA) and the Maryland Department of the Environment (MDE) have consolidated their respective annual reports for AFOs into a single report.
 This consolidation will make the AIR Form submittal less confusing to farmers who grow livestock and poultry.
 Applicable livestock and poultry farmers will receive one consolidated AIR Form from MDA.
 Once completed, this AIR Form should be mailed back to MDA.
 MDA will, in turn, forward the AFO AIR Forms to MDE.

 If your operation is required to submit an AFO annual report and you have not received it, please contact your local MDA field office.
 These forms and instructions are also available on the MDA website, www.mda.maryland.gov.
 Follow the "Nutrient Management" link.

-MDE has developed guidance on "Working with MDE during Catastrophic Poultry Mortalities".
+MDE has developed guidance on how to handle catastrophic poultry mortalities here.
 This document provides a summary of the regulations and practices to be used in cases where a large number of chickens have died due to excessive heat, fires, or disease.
 Mortalities must be composted in facilities designed for that purpose.
 If these cannot accommodate a catastrophic mortality, MDE must be notified and give permission to compost in other areas, such as in poultry houses or manure sheds.